Multi-Agent Reasoning for Cardiovascular Imaging Phenotype Analysis: Abstract

 \section{Abstract}

-Identifying the associations between imaging phenotypes and disease risk factors and outcomes is essential for understanding disease mechanisms and improving diagnosis and prognosis models.
+Identifying associations between imaging phenotypes, disease risk factors, and clinical outcomes is essential for understanding disease mechanisms.
 However, traditional approaches rely on human-driven hypothesis testing and selection of association factors, often overlooking complex, non-linear dependencies among imaging phenotypes and other multi-modal data.
-To address this, we introduce a \textbf{M}ulti-agent \textbf{E}xploratory \textbf{S}ynergy for the \textbf{H}eart (MESHAgents) framework that leverages large language models as agents to dynamically elicit, surface, and decide confounders and phenotypes in association studies, using cardiovascular imaging as a proof of concept.
-Specifically, we orchestrate a multi-disciplinary team of AI agents – spanning cardiology, biomechanics, statistics, and clinical research – which spontaneously generate and converge on insights through iterative, self-organizing reasoning.
+To address this, we introduce\textbf{M}ulti-agent \textbf{E}xploratory \textbf{S}ynergy for the \textbf{H}eart (MESHAgents): a framework that leverages large language models as agents to dynamically elicit, surface, and decide confounders and phenotypes in association studies.
+Specifically, we orchestrate a multi-disciplinary team of AI agents, which spontaneously generate and converge on insights through iterative, self-organizing reasoning.
 The framework dynamically synthesizes statistical correlations with multi-expert consensus, providing an automated pipeline for phenome-wide association studies (PheWAS).
 We demonstrate the system's capabilities through a population-based study of imaging phenotypes of the heart and aorta.
 MESHAgents autonomously uncovered correlations between imaging phenotypes and a wide range of non-imaging factors, identifying additional confounder variables beyond standard demographic factors.
 Validation on diagnosis tasks reveals that MESHAgents-discovered phenotypes achieve performance comparable to expert-selected phenotypes, with mean AUC differences as small as $-0.004_{\pm0.010}$ on disease classification tasks.
 Notably, the recall score improves for 6 out of 9 disease types.
 Our framework provides clinically relevant imaging phenotypes with transparent reasoning, offering a scalable alternative to expert-driven methods.

 \keywords{Multi-agent system \and Phenome-wide association studies \and Cardiovascular imaging \and Integration of imaging and non-imaging data.}